Too Sad to Dance

 Produced by: David Stewart

-In summary, “Too Sad to Dance” portrays a narrative of heartbreak, regret, and despair.
+In summary, “Too Sad to Dance” portrays a heartbreak, regret, and despair narrative.
 The singer grapples with their overwhelming sadness and seeks to cope with it through various means, including distractions and self-reflection.
 The song ultimately hints at the possibility of self-reliance and resilience in the face of loneliness and rejection.

 Let’s interpret each section of the lyrics in Jungkook’s “Too Sad to Dance” to understand the meaning: